KIDS COUNT & Data

 Other Recent Children's Campaign Reports and Publications

-The Children’s Campaign also publishes periodic reports and other publications on timely topics within our priority issue areas.
+The Children’s Campaign publishes periodic reports and publications on timely topics within our priority issue areas.
+You can find a variety of archived documents or publication series here, including policy fact sheets, Children’s Budget analyses, concept papers, and more.

-For more information or questions about our research and data, or to request a presentation by Children’s Campaign staff, please contact Sarah Hughes, Research Director, at Sarah@coloradokids.org or 303.620.4527.
+For more information or questions about our research and data, or to request a presentation by Children’s Campaign staff, please contact Sarah Hughes, Vice President, Research Initiatives, at Sarah@coloradokids.org or 303.620.4527.

 Most of our publications are available to download free of charge on our website.
 Hard copies of KIDS COUNT in Colorado! are available to order.
 If you are interested in a hard copy of a report not found online, please contact us at 303.839.1580.

 "When I think of the Colorado Children's Campaign, I think 'best data ever.'
 Whenever I have a business leader looking for data, I send them straight to the Children's Campaign."-- Tom Clark, Chief Executive Officer, Metro Denver Economic Development Corporation